0xJasonMurray/jasonmurray.org/content/posts/2021/cml.md

 ![Information about screen navigation and shortcuts](/images/2021-02-12-14-43-07.png)

-If the DVD is not mounted during the installation, the following error will display.
+If the DVD is not mounted during installation, the following error will display.
 The installation will not have the Cisco router and switch images if this error is not resolved.
 Edit settings and `Connect` the DVD image:

 ![missing disk](/images/2021-02-12-14-43-38.png)